 Before the licence suspension is lifted you will be required to pay the overdue amount in full.
-The lifting of the suspension needs to be lodged with Land and Property Information (LPI) and could take up to 10 days to be processed.
+The lifting of the suspension needs to be lodged with NSW Land Registry Services (LRS) and could take up to 10 days to be processed.

 Our aim is to avoid suspension where possible.
 We would prefer that you contact us early and arrange payment support.
 WaterNSW will always honour any arrangement in place and refrain from debt recovery processes during this period.